chfite/cpylib/README.md

 # cpylib
-This is a repository of Python functions I wrote that can be useful in some data analysis applications.
+This is a repository of Python functions that I wrote that can be useful in some data analysis applications.

-Some functions may be from other authors, but will be given credit and listed as author for the function.
+Some functions may be from other authors, but will be given credit.